 Method

 Patients were informed of the study by their consultant haematologist during their regular clinical visit if they met the following inclusionary criteria; aged between 36 and 72 months, HbSS genotype, no history of stroke or known neurological issues, no history of developmental or psychiatric disorders, full-term delivery, and fluent in English.
-Twenty-two patients with SCA whose parents identified as Black British and had normal transcranial Doppler readings at their most recent clinical appointment (Mean age 4.8, SD=.94; Mean FSIQ=98.6, SD=11.4;13 males) were recruited at Barts NHS Trust.
+Twenty-two patients with SCA whose parents identified as Black British and had normal transcranial Doppler readings at their most recent clinical appointment (Mean age 4.8, SD=.94; Mean FSIQ=98.6 (SD=11.4); Mean VIQ=99.9 (SD=12.6); Mean PIQ=97.8 (13.1); 13 males) were recruited at Barts NHS Trust.
 Inclusionary criteria for the control group were; aged between 36 and 72 months, no history of developmental or psychiatric disorders, full-term delivery, fluent in English, Black British ethnicity, and matched for SES (by postcode).
-Twenty-four ethnicity, age, gender, and SES matched comparison children (Mean age 4.8, SD=.92; Mean FSIQ=101.5, SD=11.8; 10 males) were recruited through the same clinics as the patients (n=13) as well as schools in the same boroughs of East London where the patients reside (n=11).
+Twenty-four ethnicity, age, gender, and SES matched comparison children (Mean age 4.8, SD=.92; Mean FSIQ=101.5 (SD=11.8); Mean VIQ=103.8 (SD=14.9); Mean PIQ=100.9 (14.9); 10 males) were recruited through the same clinics as the patients (n=13) as well as schools in the same boroughs of East London where the patients reside (n=11).
 Ethical approval was obtained from the National Health Service and UCL Great Ormond Street Institute of Child Health (Ref: 13/LO/0962).
-The Preschool Executive Task Assessment (PETA; Downes et al., 2017) and the Wechsler Preschool and Primary Scale (WPPSI-III-UK; Wechsler, 2002) were administered to all patients and controls (see Downes et al. 2017 for full task details).
+The Preschool Executive Task Assessment (PETA; Downes et al., 2017) and the Wechsler Preschool and Primary Scale (WPPSI-III-UK; Wechsler, 2002) were administered.
+The WPPSI-III-UK is a standardized IQ measure used to obtain full scale IQ (FSIQ), performance IQ (PIQ), and verbal IQ (VIQ).
+The PETA is an ecological executive function task developed for preschool children which requires the participant to follow a picture recipe book in order to create a caterpillar from a box of supplied ingredients.
+The task encapsulates a multistep everyday activity that the child might be expected to do in the classroom and requires the administrator to follow a structured cueing system for scoring each step where a child may require a basic level of cueing (verbal guidance) up to examiner completion.
+Total Cues (TC) is the number of cues required throughout.
+Total Score (TS) is the total weighted number of cues the participant obtains with the weight of cue dependent on the level of support that is required at each step.
+Completion time is the time taken for the child to complete the task.
+Qualitative scores for Working Memory, Organization, Emotional Lability, and Distractibility are based upon a descriptive guide in the manual.
+The quantitative domains (Initiation, Sequencing, Meta-Cognition, Judgment/Safety, Completion) are scored based upon number of cues required during specific steps that tap into these abilities.
+Extended details for PETA administration and scoring can be found in Downes and colleagues (2017).

 The PETA always followed a break after the administration of the core subtests of the WPPSI-III-UK.
 Raw scores on the PETA were converted to z scores based on the normative data in Downes and colleagues (2017).
 MANOVA, independent t-tests and chi-square analyses were used to investigate group differences.

 Results and Discussion